Kong/docs.konghq.com/app/_src/gateway/get-started/ai-gateway.md

 capabilities by following the documented configuration instructions for [each plugin](/hub/?category=ai).

-However, to help you get started quickly, we have provided a script that automates the task of deploying a {{site.base_gateway}} configured as an AI Gateway to a local Docker container, allowing you to evaluate the core AI provider capabilities before exploring the full suite of AI plugins.
+However, to help you get started quickly, we have provided a script that automates the task of deploying a {{site.base_gateway}} configured as an AI Gateway to a Docker container, allowing you to evaluate the core AI provider capabilities before exploring the full suite of AI plugins.

 The quickstart script supports deploying {{site.base_gateway}} on {{site.konnect_product_name}} or